-After required training, researchers may request access to two self-service tools (Cohort Discovery and Data Explorer) to conduct queries based on database fields in a repository of de-identified patient data.
-The output from both of these tools is a numeric count of patients that match the criteria identified in the query, sorted by site (as appropriate).
+After required training, researchers may request access to Cohort Discovery, a self-service tool that can be used to conduct queries based on database fields in a repository of de-identified patient data.
+The output of this tool is a numeric count of patients that match the criteria identified in the query, sorted by site (as appropriate).
 The numeric counts can be used to assess the feasibility of a study or hypotheses by identifying whether there are sufficient prospective subjects based upon the criteria input during the query process.
 Researchers subsequently requiring identified data from the EMR must gain the regulatory approval required for the database that best serves their needs (as described below).
-In addition, researchers must create a request in the UC Davis Health System Employee Self Service Catalog by following these instructions.
+In addition, researchers must create a request in the UC Davis Health IT Service Hub (ServiceNow) by following these instructions.

 If you have questions or need assistance with Cohort Discovery, send an email to email@example.com.

 Data Explorer - Retired